+Why does this happen?
+And should you stop taking vitamins if your pee is bright yellow?
 Believe it or not, this happens all the time.
 While it can be unsettling at first, there is nothing to worry about.
 Here’s why.

 Bright yellow urine is common when taking a vitamin B complex, specifically due to the B2 vitamin, also known as riboflavin.
 In fact, “flavin” comes from the Latin “flavus” which means yellow.
 So don’t ditch your daily vitamins yet—they’re actually a vital part of maintaining your overall health.

-B complex vitamins are water soluble, which means they can dissolve in water, so they’re not stored in the body like many other nutrients.
+B-complex vitamins are water-soluble, which means they can dissolve in water, so they’re not stored in the body like many other nutrients.
 Throughout the day, your body will excrete the parts of the vitamin that it doesn’t absorb, often translating to bright yellow urine.
 This makes it even more important to keep taking the vitamin and replenish your supply every day.

-What does Vitamin B do?
+What does vitamin B do?

 If you’re peeing them out, do you really need them?

 Just because you’re excreting some of your B-vitamins through urination doesn’t mean that your body isn’t absorbing them.
 Instead, it indicates that your body is taking what it needs and flushing out the excess.

 So even if you’re experiencing bright yellow urine, don’t skip your B-complex vitamins unless it’s recommended by your doctor, as they’re extremely important to internal functions that maintain overall health.
 We recommend opting for a high quality multivitamin or a methylated B-complex.